 If you're using video cameras for capture and a hardware switcher for production, then you'll need to connect to a local network.

-If you want to stream from an iOS device, but also need to stream to multiple destinations, consider the BoxCast's Broadcaster App.
+If you want to stream from an iOS device, but also need to stream to multiple destinations, consider BoxCast's Broadcaster app.
 Broadcaster is the most powerful way to broadcast 1080p60 HD live video directly from your iPhone or iPad.

-If you're not using an internet-connected device for capture and production—the most common scenario—you'll need a hardware encoder to send video to the internet from your camera or hardware switcher.
+If you're not using an internet-connected device for capture and production, you'll need a hardware encoder to send video to the internet from your camera or hardware switcher.

-Simulcasting is the name for live streaming to multiple destinations—your website, social platforms, mobile apps, smart TV apps—simultaneously.
+Simulcasting is the name for live streaming to multiple destinations (like your website, social platforms, mobile apps, and smart TV apps) simultaneously.

-Multi-destination streaming a great way for organizations to grow their audiences.
+Multi-destination streaming a great way for your organization to grow its audience.
 If you aren't sending your broadcast to various platforms, you're missing out on viewership.

-At BoxCast, we simplify simulcasting setups by allowing you to set up a broadcast with as many destinations as you need with a single click.
+At BoxCast, we simplify simulcasting by allowing you to set up a broadcast with as many destinations as you need with a single click.
 You can save time and plan ahead by scheduling broadcasts days or weeks before you go live.
-The BoxCast Platform also lets you set recurring broadcasts and upload your events in bulk.
+Our platform also lets you set recurring broadcasts and upload your events in bulk.

-Consider where your recorded broadcasts will be hosted for on-demand playback, how to edit them, who has control of them, and how long they will be available to you.
+Consider where your recorded broadcasts will be hosted for on-demand playback, how to edit them, who has control of them, and how long they'll be available to you.

 Once your live stream is complete, you'll have an opportunity to improve the recorded video for easier viewing.
 You might consider a platform with the ability to do the following:

-If you send everyone to a specific link to watch the live video, intuitively, you want the recorded version of that video available in the same spot.
-In this way, your viewers will see your content when they click on the old links.
+If you send everyone to a specific link to watch your live video, intuitively, you want the recorded version of that video available in the same spot.
+This way, your viewers will see your content when they click on the old links.

 Downloading and re-uploading videos for on-demand playback is painful.
 Avoid that process.

 Video markers allow you to tag significant moments in your broadcasts so viewers can reference them easily.
-Whether you are tagging the topics of a city council meeting agenda, marking the moment of a goal in a soccer game, or breaking apart a five-hour business presentation, video markers can help your viewers find what they are looking for.
+Whether you're tagging the topics of a city council meeting agenda, marking the moment of a goal in a soccer game, or breaking apart a five-hour business presentation, video markers can help your viewers quickly find what they're looking for.

-In addition to owning your content so that they can monetize it, YouTube and Facebook need complete control to stop video that they deem in violation of copyright law.
+In addition to owning your content so they can monetize it, YouTube and Facebook need complete control to stop any video they deem in violation of copyright law.
 In theory, it seems good that these platforms crack down on copyright law, but in practice, the policy can be a big concern for organizations.
-These platforms have algorithms for picking up video and sound that infringe on copyright material.
-Those algorithms are not always accurate.
+These platforms have algorithms that pick up video and sound that infringe on copyrighted material, and they're not always accurate.

 We often encounter cases where organizations lost access to their account or were unable to access their own videos because of faulty algorithms.

-All this to say, you should keep your copy of your video content in another location, where you have control.
-With a platform like BoxCast, you have ownership of the material.
+All this to say, you should keep copies of your video content in another location, where you have control.
+With a platform like BoxCast, you have ownership of your material.
 You remove it when you want to, you manage it, and keep it as long as you need.

-⏳ How long you actually need you archives around.
+How long you actually need your archives.
 For most organizations, viewership of recorded streams decreases over time.
 Have a certain length of time you want to keep your broadcasts available in mind.
 Forever isn't always the answer.